Check out the video:

 So often I see and hear people asking - what is the best brand of emulsion?
 Using a good quality emulsion is important, but without a properly prepared film positive, it will be very difficult to get a perfect screen.

-When it comes to film positives, opacity most the most important factor.
+When it comes to film positives, opacity is the most the most important factor.
 If the ink on your film positive must be dark and dense enough to properly block the UV light emitted from your exposure unit.
 If it lets light through, it will be very difficult to wash out your stencil.

 If the ink is dense enough, it will do its job and block out the UV light, and enable you to rinse out your stencil a lot easier.